Next Meeting: April 29, 2018;

 Summer: Do fundraising and outreach for hiring a prospective Executive Director, and observe how Wolf Camp operates in season.
 Campfire fundraisers will be scheduled for June 30 in Puyallup, July 25 at Lake Sammamish, August 25 at Lake Sammamish, and on October 27 at the Wolf Gathering in Puyallup.

 Fall: Elect additional board members to two-year terms and begin negotiation with Chris & Kim for the a sale agreement (outright purchase, pension, or work/merit-based compensation) of Wolf Camp.
+First seasonal conservation fundraiser Run with the Salmon scheduled for October 20 along the Puyallup River.

 2019-20: Take over Wolf Camp with an eye toward developing an expanded Conservation College vision for academic year degree programs.